Install with Docker

 If you already have a database and web server, you can just run a single Docker container with PHP-FPM.

-Start by extracting the latest release to the /var/www/phproject directory, then start a container:
+Start by extracting the latest release to the /var/www/phproject directory on your host, then start a container:

 docker run -d \